DanielVanNoord/AlpacaDiscoveryTests/README.md

 These can be built with Visual Studio 2017 (or 2019) Community or via the dotnet command line tools.
 To publish a dotnet core example for a different platform use the dotnet publish command (https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-publish?tabs=netcore21).
 For example running the following command in the core Client or Server folder will create a Self Contained Deployment in a folder named linux for Linux x64: `dotnet publish --self-contained --runtime linux-x64 -o linux`.
 See https://docs.microsoft.com/en-us/dotnet/core/rid-catalog for target platforms.

+This supports both IPv4 broadcast and IPv6 multicast.

 ## Python
 This is an example Python 3 set of programs.
-The client requires the netifaces package.
+The client requires the netifaces any pyuv packages.
 This can be installed with `pip (or pip3) install netifaces`.
 This was tested on  Windows, Linux (Ubuntu, Manjaro and Raspbian) and OSX.
 They can be run with the normal Python command.

 There is one line in the Device example that must be removed on Windows and included for Linux or OSX.
 This handles a difference in the socket API across the different platforms.
 See the file for details.

 This Client iterates over all network adapters on the system and sends the request to each broadcast address that it finds.
 This works much better than sending a single generic broadcast.

+This supports both IPv4 broadcast and IPv6 multicast.

 # Specification